Closing Date: 28th May, 2026

 GS-12 Experience Requirements:

-1 year of general professional legal experience
+1 year of general professional legal experience from any area of expertise

 - Make recommendations regarding litigation; review briefs and other litigation-related documents.